opf/legal/data-protection/privacy/en.md

 # Data Privacy Statemt

-Stand: 05.12.2020
+Latest update: December 5, 2020.

-We are currently translating the [Datenschutzerklärung](https://www.openproject.org/de/datenschutz/).
-In the meantime please use a translation tool.
+We are currently translating this document into English.
+In the meantime please use a translation tool to review our [German version](https://www.openproject.org/de/datenschutz/).